 What exactly is Cajun cuisine?
 Cajun is the term that is used to describe food that originates from French-speaking immigrants based in Louisiana.
 It is one of the most unique cuisines in the world.
 Cajun food is often described as rustic.
 This is because the ingredients used in Cajun recipes are local and organic.

 Cajun food is also a breeze to prepare and for this reason, it has quickly become a favorite among many people.
-Cajun meals are often three-fold.
-One pot contains the main dish; the second contains steamed rice and sausages or seafood, while the third dish typically contains vegetables or anything else that is readily available.
+The meals are often three-fold.
+Fore example, One pot contains the main dish; the second contains steamed rice and sausages or seafood, while the third dish typically contains vegetables or anything else that is readily available.
 Cajun cuisine also makes generous use of ground cayenne and black pepper.
-Many Cajun dishes contain bell pepper, celery and onion.
+In additon, Cajun dishes contain bell pepper, celery and onion.

 Cajun Food St. Louis

 BB’s Jazz Blues & Soups 314-436-5222 Downtown

 Jambalaya is a food item that is almost always present in Cajun restaurants.
 It bears similarities to paella but does not contain any saffron and it usually contains chicken, beef, shrimp or crawfish.
 Hot chilli peppers, green peppers, celery and onion are also found in most jambalaya recipes.